 Shelley Clark graduated from the University of Mississippi in 2011.
-Through the environmental studies minor at UM, Shelley interned with the Gulf Restoration Network during her junior year.
-Upon graduation, she moved to Denver, Colorado to enjoy the scenic beauty of the Rocky Mountains before continuing her studies.
+Through the environmental studies minor at UM, she interned with the Gulf Restoration Network during her junior year.
+Upon graduation, Shelley moved to Denver, Colorado to enjoy the scenic beauty of the Rocky Mountains before continuing her studies.
 After spending a year adventuring in Denver, she moved to New York City to begin her studies at Pace Law School (one of the top three law schools for environmental law nationwide).
-While at Pace, she has continued to show a commitment to environmental issues.
+While at Pace, she continued to show a commitment to environmental issues.
 During her second year, she interned at the New York State Department of Environmental Conservation where she assisted an attorney with enforcement against violations of conservation law in tidal wetland areas.

 Spanish major, Environmental Studies minor

 Savannah Oliver loves to camp, backpack, slackline, kayak, and rock climb.
 Anything and everything outdoors she is willing to try.
 Savannah is a trip leader and office staff through the Campus Recreation Program, Ole Miss Outdoors.
 She was able to do a ENVS internship through the University of Mississippi and the University of Georgia with Dr. Laurie Fowler on a reserve in the mountains of Ecuador.
 There she helped do research on shadegrown coffee while also helping in their kitchen garden.
 This was an invaluable experience that the Environmental Studies minor helped accomplish.